smolquants/y2k-audit-2022/audit/oracle-manipulation.md

 ![StableSwap price chart](../assets/stableswap-price.png)

+Green is marginal price $P(x)$ as a function of $x$ reserves, orange-dotted is the Curve invariant plotted w.r.t. coin balances $(x, y)$.
+Only looking at the two-coin case for simplicity.

 The tradeoff made by the Curve pool is significantly less slippage when reserves are balanced, but extreme slippage once significant imbalance occurs (i.e. price goes to zero rapidly).
 This is easiest to see from the [marginal slippage chart](https://www.desmos.com/calculator/ruj2cgyfu1)